-In these cases you can deploy Consul servers to that legacy datacenter, making it its own Consul DC.
+In these cases, you may choose to deploy Consul servers to each legacy datacenter, making them their own Consul DC.

 We recommend that terminating gateways not be exposed to the WAN or open internet.
 This is because terminating gateways hold certificates to decrypt Consul Connect traffic directed at them and may be configured with credentials required to connect to linked services.
 Connections over the WAN or open internet should flow through mesh gateways whenever possible since they are not capable of decrypting traffic or connecting directly to services.